Comment on page

-Syntax and Error Highlighting
+Syntax & Error Highlighting

 Warp supports Syntax Highlighting in the Input Editor.
-It colors each part of a command to help differentiate between sub-commands, options/flags, arguments and variables.
+It colors each part of a command to help differentiate between sub-commands, options/flags, arguments, and variables.

 When Syntax Highlighting is enabled, Warp's Input Editor automatically recognizes each part of the command as you type it into the Input Editor, and syntactically highlight them.